Anno-Wiki/icc/notes.md

    lines purely (as in broken at <line>'s), or loosely. linenums could _theoretically_ be computed to still display at the lines where the line begins in loose breaking.
+ - The current styles for setting the line numbers are totally deficient and need to be fixed.
+They don't port to other screen sizes (for the obvious reason that I'm doing it with absolute positioning).
+What should I expect when I steal it from MIT?